qelectrotech/qelectrotech-doc/source/users/element/element_parts/arc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Select the arc to display the rectangle properties at `information panel`_.
-2. Define the start angle, the angle from the diamete of the start point and the horizontal axes.
+2. Define the start angle, the angle from the diameter of the start point and the horizontal axes.
 3. Define the angle from the initial point and the end point of the arc.
 4. Press intro.
 5. **Select none** from **Edit** menu or use ``Ctrl + Shift + a`` keyboard shortcut.